A virtual panel convened by Salvation and Social Justice focused on enhancing the social justice provisions in the New Jersey weed legalization bill.

 Fajardo noted that the bill’s final version is likely to be released late today, as the previous updates have been.
 ACLU NJ is circulating a petition to advocate the cannabis bill be further modified to enhance the social justice provisions.

-While New Jersey is on the verge of enacting great cannabis legislation, we are not there yet.
+While New Jersey is on the verge of passing great cannabis legislation, we are not there yet.
 The Senate version of the cannabis bill says that workers can be tested for cannabis use under any circumstances.
 If that version passes, workers are will likely suffer from a bias in favor of the employers.
 A large coalition has mobilized in favor of this position.
 Led the NJ Business and Industry Association, it includes the Hispanic and African American Chambers of Commerce of NJ along with smaller chapters of the State Chamber and other anti-worker organizations.

 However, the Assembly version of the bill says a “reasonable” justification is needed for a drug test.
 That is a better position.